-The next time you are searching for a kids’ activity, take a look at this list of water play ideas featuring the humblest of natural substances.
+The next time you are searching for a kids’ play idea, take a look at this list of water activities for kids featuring the humblest of natural substances.
 These water play ideas may seem simple but I have seen kids ages 2-14 scramble to take part in them.
 I don’t know if it’s because on a hot day they cool you down or because we never tire the sound of splashing and pouring but if there is water involved I can guarantee you’ll have excited children on your hands!

-We explored a number of water activities at Camp STEAM this summer and it was a great way to incorporate STEAM learning opportunities into play.
+We explored a number of water activities for kids at Camp STEAM last summer and it was a great way to incorporate STEAM learning opportunities into play.
 I’ve included a list of some our favorite STEAM water activities along with a few that are on my must-try list for next summer!
 Keep this list handy for summertime or a fall/spring heat wave!

 Quick tip: Set up a couple of these at once.
 We liked pairing water activities together so that there was enough room around each station and so that kids have a couple of choices about which activity they want to try.